 Talk to your doctor.
 Sometimes you just can't do it on your own.
 Sometimes you don't know who you can talk to because you don't want them to think you aren't cut out for teaching.
 That in itself makes one anxious!
 There are supplements that may help.
 If need be, your doctor may prescribe something.
 Go in with an open mind when you talk to your physician.
 Sometimes our bodies and minds can't do it all on their own and need help.
 Take care to be sensitive to this fact.
 It is nothing to feel shame over.

 If you or someone you know is feeling the "teaching blues", I hope this post gives you the courage to help.
 I'd love to know how you are doing.
-Let me know in the comments.
+Visit me over on Facebook to let me know, and feel free to share in the comments below this Facebook post.
 In that way you are also letting others who read this know that we are not alone.
 We don't have to hide behind the smiles here.

 Take good care,